howdyai/botkit/docs/provisioning/teams.md

 Next, click `Generate password`. *This will only be shown to you once, if you lose it, you will need to invalidate the old one and set this up again!*

 Click Register.

+### Add the Microsoft Teams channel

 Add the Microsoft Teams channel from the list of channels, making sure the `Enabled` is set to on.

 You will want to leave this window open as you finish setting up Botkit, as you will need to come back here before you are done.